You are now subscribed to Wedgwood updates.

 I loved that he was willing to use his expertise position and his privilege to create something beautiful and meaningful that also expressed his conscience about something he deeply believed was wrong.
 One of my favourite pieces is a yellow and black Jasperware dish with the words ‘Am I Not A Man And A Brother’.

 My mother gave me a small black and white Wedgwood slave medallion which I eventually turned into a necklace, so I guess you can say that not only do I eat off of Wedgwood China and collect colourful Jasperware, I also wear Wedgwood.

 I'm not really sure that I have a favourite piece of Wedgwood from my collection because every time I try to choose one, I decide that I like another!
 Perhaps it's the cup and saucer.

 I love that we incorporated the traditional Wedgwood blue and white on the saucer and that the cup is actually a completely different colour.
 I think the pieces are really elegant and well-made in the tradition of Wedgwood, but I also think that they're whimsical and fun.

 Usually when you think of Wedgwood, you think of Jasperware and very classical motifs and a lot of symmetry.
 I think we sort of played with that a bit, which is why the pieces are off-centre and have pattern inside and also on the back, perhaps allowing the story to continue.

-The new Wedgwood X Sheila Bridges collection is currently exclusive to Bloomingdales.
-Coming to www.wedgwood.com later in 2022.
+The new Wedgwood X Sheila Bridges collection is now available at Wedgwood.com.